 Teachers can now score as much or as little of a student’s recording as they’d like, and can check out some new metrics to get an even better picture of how their students are doing.
 Read on to learn more and check out the video below.

-When scoring a student’s reading in Fluency Tutor, teachers can now choose to score the entire recording, only the first minute, or anything in between.
+When scoring a student’s reading fluency online in Fluency Tutor, teachers can now choose to score the entire recording, only the first minute, or anything in between.
 Whereas previously teachers could only score the first minute of a student’s recording, we have now introduced Start and End audio markers that can be used to select the amount of a recording you’d like to score, or easily score the entire recording.
 Here’s how it works:

 As requested by many of our users, teachers can now score a student’s entire recording.
 When you first open a student’s passage, by default the Start and End audio markers will be at the beginning and end of the recording.
 So you can just click Play to start listening and marking errors.
 Once you reach the end of the passage, your Words Correct Per Minute and other metrics will be automatically calculated for you.